themagiccog/Infrastructure-as-Code-Packer-Terraform/README.md

 To use variables from template, Packer uses the following format  ```"{{user `ZZZZZ`}}"``` where ```ZZZZZ``` is the variable defined in the variable parameter.

 ####  Provisioner
 The Provisioner is used to install an application when the image as being deployed in the new VM.
 For this task, it will just be an HTML file with the content ```"Hello, World!"```.
-Visit the Packer GIthub for more examples and templates.
+Visit the Packer GitHub for more examples and templates.

 ####  Deploy Template